thinus283-ux/LR/README.md

 **Condensation:** As the field drops through its steepest gradient, localized geometric gradients \nabla_\mu \psi \nabla_\nu \psi form.
 Excess vacuum energy decays via localized phase transitions (\rho_{\text{vac}} \to \rho_m + \rho_r).
 Highly localized topological distortions and metric condensates form the structural framework for complex mass systems out of twisted spacetime.
 ## V. Gravitational Collapse and Compact Remnants (Black Holes)
 When a massive body exhausts its internal structural buoyancy against the surrounding dark vacuum energy displacement field, it triggers gravitational collapse.
 The formation and stabilization of the resulting geometry proceed through seven definitive physical phases.
- * **Phase 1: Extreme Time Dilation and Boundary Freezing** As infalling matter accelerates toward the event horizon, it enters a region of maximum gravitational redshift (g_{tt} \to 0).
+ * **Phase 1: Extreme Time Dilation and Boundary time freezing at the centre** As infalling matter accelerates toward the event horizon, it enters a region of maximum gravitational redshift (g_{tt} \to 0).
 For an external observer, coordinate time dilates exponentially relative to the proper time of the falling material:
    The matter undergoes extreme time dilation, effectively freezing at the physical threshold.
  * **Phase 2: Surface Manifold Transition**
-   Because matter is structurally frozen by time dilation at the boundary layer, the dynamics transition from volumetric space to a two-dimensional surface manifold.
+   Because matter is structurally frozen by time dilation at the centre, the dynamics transition from volumetric space to a two-dimensional surface manifold.
 Matter settles across the physical surface area of the displaced field boundary.
  * **Phase 3: Geometric Surface Tension**
    This boundary layer possesses a macroscopic vacuum surface tension (\sigma) sustained by the geometry of the displacement field.
 As incoming matter adds localized energy-momentum gradients, the external geometry widens, expanding the horizon's total surface area outward.
  * **Phase 4: Acoustic-Geometric Marangoni Dynamics**